 Awarded by: Imperial College of Science, Technology and Medicine (also known as Imperial College London)

-This degree is accredited by the Royal Aeronautical Society (RAeS) and Institution of Mechanical Engineers (IMechE).
-As well as your main Imperial degree (MEng), you will also receive the award of the Associateship of the City and Guilds of London Institute (ACGI) on completion of this course.
+This degree is professionally accredited by the General Medical Council.
+As well as your main Imperial degree (MBBS & BSc), you will also receive the award of the Associateship of the Imperial College School of Medicine (AICSM).

 Professionally accredited courses provide industry-wide recognition of the quality of your qualification.